Halo 5: Guardians: Setting and characters

 Halo 5: Guardians takes place in the year 2558, eight months after the events of Halo 4.
-The game follows the Spartan fireteams Blue and Osiris.
-Blue Team is led by Master Chief Petty Officer John-117 and is comprised of his fellow Spartan-II supersoldiers: Linda-058, an elite sniper; Kelly-087, a scout; and Frederic-104, a hand-to-hand combat specialist.
+The game follows two fireteams of supersoldiers of the United Nations Space Command (UNSC).
+Blue Team is led by Master Chief Petty Officer John-117 and is composed of his fellow Spartan-II supersoldiers: Linda-058, an elite sniper; Kelly-087, a scout; and Frederic-104, a hand-to-hand combat specialist.
 The members of Blue Team are among the last Spartan-IIs left alive.
-Fireteam Osiris is formed from Spartan-IVs, a newer generation of Spartan supersoldiers.
+Fireteam Osiris is formed from Spartan-IVs, a newer generation of Spartans.
 Osiris is led by Jameson Locke, a former assassin and tracker of the Office of Naval Intelligence (ONI).
-The other members of Fireteam Osiris are: Holly Tanaka, a combat technician and engineer in the UNSC Army and a survivor of a Covenant attack on her world; Olympia Vale, a political liaison and signals intelligence agent with ONI who can speak many of the Covenant's dialects; and Edward Buck, a veteran former Orbital Drop Shock Trooper, who was a main character in Halo 3: ODST.
+The other members of Fireteam Osiris are Holly Tanaka, a combat technician, engineer, and survivor of a Covenant attack on her planet; Olympia Vale, a political liaison and signals intelligence agent who can speak many alien dialects; and Edward Buck, a veteran trooper who was a main character in Halo 3: ODST.

-Supporting characters include Infinity's commanding officer, Captain Thomas Lasky; Spartan Commander Sarah Palmer, head of operations for all Spartan IV teams on board Infinity; Roland, Infinity's shipboard AI, and Dr. Catherine Halsey, a scientist who created the SPARTAN-II program.
-Other returning characters include the Arbiter Thel 'Vadam, now leading the Sangheili species against a Covenant remnant faction, led by Jul 'Mdama.
-Cortana, Master Chief's former AI companion who was presumed dead after the events of Halo 4, also returns.
+Supporting characters include the UNSC ship Infinity's commanding officer, Captain Thomas Lasky; Spartan-IV commander Sarah Palmer; Roland, Infinity's shipboard artificial intelligence (AI); and Catherine Halsey, a scientist who created the SPARTAN-II program.
+Other returning characters include the Arbiter Thel 'Vadam, who leads the Sangheili species against a Covenant faction led by Jul 'Mdama.
+Cortana, Master Chief's AI companion who was presumed dead after the events of Halo 4, also returns.